What is the MIND diet portion?

 • It is a flexible approach to eating that allows for a wide variety of foods and does not require strict calorie counting.

-• It emphasizes whole, nutrient-dense foods that are rich in vitamins, minerals that improve your overall health.
+• It emphasizes whole, nutrient-dense foods that are rich in vitamins, and minerals that improve your overall health.

 The MIND diet disadvantages: